 3. More Free Time

 One of the reasons why people love summer is because they have more flexible schedules and more time off.
-While having a break from the daily grind is important, it can also open up more time to get into trouble, especially if you plan on spending time with old friends.
+While taking a break from the daily grind is important, it can also open up more time to get into trouble, especially if you plan on spending time with old friends.

 Get Recovery Support this Summer